Using Crutches after Lower Limb Amputation

 As you become mobile again after amputation surgery, you’ll need to use a walking aid to get around.
-Walking aids help prevent falls, which can seriously damage your wound.
+Walking aids help prevent falls, which can seriously damage your wound or cause other injuries.
 At first, you’ll likely use a wheelchair.
-As your balance improves, you may begin using crutches.
+As your balance improves, you may start using crutches.
 A physical therapist will teach you how to use crutches safely.
 Follow all instructions from the physical therapist closely.

 Walking with crutches

 There are two types of crutches: forearm and underarm.
 You and your physical therapist will decide which type will work best for you.

 As you’re standing, start with the crutches about 12 inches in front of your body.

 Press down on the handgrips.
 Support your weight on your hands, no matter which type of crutches you’re using.

 If using underarm crutches, position the pads of crutches against the sides of your chest.
 (Don’t press the pads into your underarms.)

 Lift your intact limb and gently swing your foot forward.

 Land your foot in between the crutches, keeping your knee slightly bent.

 Transfer your weight back to your foot.